Uncomplicating SEO: 6 Business Principles Followed By High Ranking Retailers

 4) Be Popular

-It’s obvious that Google would want to show the most most popular content on the web to its users.
-So what does google considers as popular?
-The websites with lots of back links and social media sharing are considered popular.
+It’s obvious that Google would want to show the most popular content on the web to its users.
+So what does Google considers as popular?
+The websites with lots of backlinks and social media sharing are considered popular.

 A) Backlinks: Backlink by its definition is “an incoming hyperlink from one web page to another website”.
 Google considers your website to be popular and worthy of being ranked higher in its results when it sees many other websites backlinking to your website.

-So more links is equal to higher rankings?
+So more links are equal to higher rankings?
 Not really.
 At least not now in the year 2014.